In what ways does your media product use, develop or challenge forms and conventions of real media products?

 Overall I am very happy with how my poster turned out I made sure I incorporated all the typical conventions of a poster.
 E.g. A picture, production company label, Actors in small print.
 I think the picture represents each character really well and if you hadn't watch the film it would intrigue you as to who is the dominante character, as not much is reveled on the poster; yet all of the characters look guilty of something.

+After making our film we got given two additional tasks of making a movie poster for our film and a double page magazine film review.
 This is the process of stage I went through to make my movie poster.
 Firstly we did a photo shoot in the school studio of each character then combined pictures.
 Film Noir is known for its dark shadows and low key lighting so this was a crucial stage of the shoot

 To the left are the contact sheets I made after the photo shoot.
 I had to go through all of these photos individually and select the one’s that would be suitable to use for a poster.